EZFNDEV/FortniteSniffer/ReadMe.md

 8. Paste the path of the pcap file into the tool

 It will create a session file with some info like the encryption key and a file in a folder called "Packets", you can use my udp replay tool to replay this packets

+# Feel free to make pull requests with new sessions :)